cockroachdb/docs/v21.1/crdb-internal.md

 toc: true
 ---

-The `crdb_internal` [virtual schema](virtual-schemas.html) contains information about internal objects, processes, and metrics related to a specific database.
+The `crdb_internal` [system catalog](system-catalogs.html) is a schema that contains information about internal objects, processes, and metrics related to a specific database.

 {{site.data.alerts.callout_danger}}
 We do not recommend using `crdb_internal` tables in production environments for the following reasons:
-- The contents of `crdb_internal` are unstable, and subject to change in new releases of CockroachDB.
+- The contents of `crdb_internal` are unstable, and subject to change in new releases of CockroachDB, without prior notice.
 - There are memory and latency costs associated with each table in `crdb_internal`.
 Accessing the tables in the schema can impact cluster stability and performance.
 {{site.data.alerts.end}}